ChrnyaevEK/Stoke_by_url/README.md

-# Stoke_by_url
+# Stoke_by_URL

-## The script was written to find current information on certain items in XML documents by provided URL
+ The script was written to find current information on certain items in XML documents by provided URL

-Author : __Cherniaev Egor__

-for Brani s.r.o.
+* Author : __Cherniaev Egor__, 	  for Brani s.r.o.

-v Brně 29.11.2019
+## Usage
+* To perform dictionary creation on single link - provide function `get_page_info` this link.

+* If you want to pull out those links firsft - provide `pull_all_url_out` source link(task XML  link).
+Then you may just uncomment check code down below - result will be printed.